-1. Suits who 'you' are, your values and your personality (let’s face it, not everyone has all the attributes or personality of Jack Welch, Richard Branson or Simon Sinek!), and therefore,
+1. Suits who 'you' are, your values and your personality (let’s face it, not everyone has all the attributes or personality of Jack Welch, Richard Branson or Simon Sinek!)

 2. Allows for a more natural leadership approach to shine through.

 When thinking about this topic, reflect on the song, “When the Saints Go Marching In”.
 It is a jazz festival favourite, and what always impresses is that no two jazz bands will play the song exactly the same way; and yet when the song starts, we know what it is, and where it’s going and when it will end.
 But how it gets there is one of the best examples of being eclectic.

 You can imagine then the risk that comes with such an approach, especially if you are a new manager.
 The risk of disapproval for trying different approaches, or the fear of failure or ridicule.
 For this reason, you will need to have a feel for whether there is the 'permission' or culture in your organisation to adopt a more authentic leadership style.
 But is there really the room to go ‘freestyle’ with your leadership approach?
 Some organisations will select a leadership methodology, or design one, and then roll that out as ‘the’ way to lead to help achieve organisational objectives.
 This makes perfect sense, and subscribes to what we said above; have a goal and then work out the tools and approaches that will help you achieve your goal.
 At the same time though, this can create an impression (intentionally, or not) that any other forms of leadership are not welcome.